IKP advocates for meeting the needs of abused and neglected kids and prioritizing their rights within the Hamilton County Ohio Child Welfare System.

 WHO WE ARE

 We are former caseworkers and Guardians Ad Litem (GALs).
 We are foster and adoptive parents.
-We are Court Appointed Special Advocates and former magistrates.
-Collectively we have over 100 years experience and dedication to children in the system.
+We’ve witnessed the good.
+The bad.
+The ugly.

 OUR FOUNDING TEAM